 The convergence of these industries is likely to increase demand for more crypto broker platforms like exchanges or other similar crypto-financial services.

-open blockchain tools could be in high demand to facilitate more collaboration between businesses in the energy and crypto/blockchain technology space.
+This could mean open blockchain tools could be in high demand to facilitate more market collaboration between businesses in the energy and crypto/blockchain technology space.

 Another thing to consider if the energy sector continues to integrate crypto is that exchanges might start getting acquired.
 By owning and operating a digital asset exchange or by leveraging new